 i.
-Did the MTW PHA allocate costs within statute in the Plan Ye Yes ii.
-Did the MTW PHA implement a local asset management plan n (LAMP) in the e Plan Year?
-No iii .
+Did the MTW PHA allocate costs within statute in the Plan Y Yes ii.
+Did the MTW PHA implement a local asset management pla e Plan Year?
+No iii.
 Did the MTW PHA provide a LAMP in the appendix?
 No iv.
 If the MTW PHA has provided a LAMP in the appendix, please provide a brief update on implementation of the LAMP.
 Please provide any actual changes (which must be detailed in an approved Annual MTW Plan/Plan amendment) or state that the MTW PHA did not make any changes in the Plan Year.

-The LDCHA has 369 public housing units and opted out of the asset management requirement for 2008 to 2017 as provided by various HUD appropriations acts and continuing resolutions.
-LDCHA elected to opt out of asset management for again for 2018 pursuant to the various Continuing Resolutions.
+The LDCHA has 369 public housing units and opted out of the asset management requirement for 2008 to 2018 as provided by various HUD appropriations acts and continuing resolutions.
+LDCHA elected to opt out of asset management again for 2019 pursuant to the various Continuing Resolutions.
 The agency uses a cost allocation system to prorate expenses among the different programs it administers.
 The election does not use any MTW flexibility.